Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

-At the Airman and Family Readiness Center the Readiness NCO will brief you what you can expect when you deploy and what the Airman and Family Readiness Center can do to assist family members cope with your absence.
-Many programs have been established to assist your love ones, for example: putting a picture of you or your loved ones on a pillow case, free phone card for deploying members, and the knowledge that the Airman and Family Readiness Center is available to assist when the loved ones need help.
+At the Airman and Family Readiness Center the readiness noncommissioned officer will brief you about what you can expect when you deploy and what the A&FRC can do to help family members cope during your absence.
+Many programs have been established to assist your loved ones, such as Operation Pillowcase which prints a picture of you or your loved ones on a pillow case, and the Hearts Apart program which offers a variety of support and activities for spouses and families when their service member is deployed.

-Pre-deployment briefings are conducted in variety of forums:
+Pre-deployment briefings are conducted in variety of forums, including:

 Readiness provides communication support to the community through:

-The Give Parents A Break Program relieves stresses due to the nature of military life, deployments, remote tours of duty, extended working hours, high operation tempo, etc. The Air Force Aid Society will pay the costs of having each base Child Development Center open at least once a month for families referred to this program.
+The Give Parents a Break Program relieves stresses due to the nature of military life, deployments, remote tours of duty, extended working hours, high operation tempo, etc. The Air Force Aid Society will pay the costs of having the Child Development Center open at least once a quarter for families referred to this program.

 Being deployed can bring on all sorts of stress and the possibility of upcoming problems.
 The Family Readiness Program is designed to enhance family readiness and to keep family lines of communication open during deployments or TDYs.
 Geilenkirchen's Airman and Family Readiness Center NCO and staff strive to prepare service/family members for impending stages of deployment: Pre-deployment, Deployment, and Redeployment and Reintegration.
 They provide assistance to spouses and family members while the military member is deployed/TDY or serving on a remote tour.
 In addition, if a family separation occurs during relocation contact through another military family center is available.